HildebrandBD/terraform/README.md

 - AAP: Configure the RHEL10 servers to become a webserver serving a website

 HCP Terraform has all the credentials needed to do it's thingy in the cloud of your choice: AWS 😉.
 AAP will use the integrations with Terraform to be able to do it's thing on the provisioned infrastructure.
-AAP has no credentials for the cloud!

 So what are the basics we have set up for you:
 1. HCP Terraform Organization called 'TechXchangeNL'